"Smoothing" Air Flow is Not a Thing.

 A lot of makers and retailers extoll big round looping geometries as “smoothing out the air column” thus making the horn less resistant and more open.
 It’s one of those things that “everybody knows” without much actual evidence to back it up.
 It’s hard to say how this idea got so much traction, but I have a few theories.

-Theory number 1: An unsophisticated design analysis of the piston CF Schmidt.
+Theory 1: An unsophisticated design analysis of the piston CF Schmidt.

 A lot of folks with whom I’ve discussed this open air flow concept point to the piston in the CF Schmidt wrap.
 They say the piston smooths the air through the valve and gives that horn its open quality.
 They conveniently ignore the extreme switchback going into the piston, but it is true that the piston wind way is much rounder than a rotor.
 Also true is that generally, the Schmidt branch tubing is laid out with larger radius tuning slide crooks and more incremental bends.
 While all of this could point one to conclude that the CF Schmidt has a smooth air flow and thus low resistance, there is a more compelling explanation.
 The CF Schmidt horn has the longest continuous solder joint between the bell tail and first branch of any horn ever made, as well as an extremely long joint between the lead pipe and bell tail, and significant parallel joints between sections of branch tubing.
 Having tested these joints extensively, I am convinced that these jointing techniques are more influential in the playing quality of the horn than the loopy bends.
 Perhaps this is why modern attempts to duplicate the magic in those early piston horns have thus far failed; no maker has as of yet been willing to go through the trouble of duplicating those jointing techniques.

-Theory number 2: Poor execution of “sharp” bends on older horns.
+Theory 2: Poor execution of “sharp” bends on older horns.

-Theory number 3: Reliance on fluid dynamic theory.
+Theory 3: Incorrect reliance on fluid dynamic theory.

 If you hand someone a horn and tell them that you smoothed the air flow, gush about how open it is and then ask them how much they love the open qualities, they will likely feel the horn as open.
 Do this enough times, and people expect that anything that is done to smooth the airflow makes a horn more open.
 Eventually “everyone knows” that a smoother, more open wrapped horn with no sharp bends is more open.
 Is there any actual evidence?
 At that point it doesn’t matter.